-REGISTRATION & INFORMATION: For more information, send an email to firstname.lastname@example.org, or call (408) 293-9344.
-The camp is now FULL.
-Please send an email to be put on the waiting list.
+REGISTRATION & INFORMATION: For more information, send an email to email@example.com, or call (408) 293-9344.
+Registration opens in early-mid January.
+Please send an email to be put on the mailing list.

 Tuition subsidies are available to qualified families and will be distributed on a first-come-first-served basis.
 For more information, contact us at firstname.lastname@example.org.

 The goal of the camp is to introduce beginners to North American taiko, a dynamic and relatively new Asian American art form with roots in Japan.
 The philosophy of the camp is to provide an environment for participants which creates a sense of community and a positive attitude towards diversity and creativity.